YourBoyRory/PasswordGenerator/README.md

       [ 4 ] Melon6493
       [ 5 ] Strawberry2410

-The number of passphrases that are generated at one time, along with the allowed wordlist, number mask, and other options can easily be changed in a confige file.
+The number of passphrases that are generated at one time, along with the allowed wordlist, number mask, and other options can easily be changed in a config file.
 For added security, it is best to use your own word list, but if no file is provided, one with 25 fruits will be used.
 Examples of both the word list format and the config can be downloaded in releases